Van Gogh painting stolen from Dutch museum during coronavirus lockdown | DW | 30.03.2020

 Police say thieves entered the museum at around 3.15 a.m. local time.
 They are currently examining security footage and investigating the crime.

-The museum, which lies around 30km (18 miles) from Amsterdam, has not reported any other missing works.
+The museum, which lies around 30 kilometers (18 miles) from Amsterdam, has not reported any other missing works.
 The museum houses around 3,000 works.

 Before the closure, the museum was hosting an exhibition titled "Mirror of the Soul," in cooperation with Amsterdam's Rijksmuseum.